seerge/g-helper/docs/README.md

 ## Power user settings

+### Manual app language setting

+By default app will use your windows language setting.
+But you can set language manually (if it supported of course)

+Add following line to ``%AppData%\GHelper\config.json`` : ``"language" : "en"`` (by replacing "en" with language of your choice)

 ### Custom power plans with each mode

-In config.json (under ``%AppData%\GHelper``) you can manually add custom power plan GUID (it can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default)
+In ``%AppData%\GHelper\config.json`` you can manually add custom power plan GUID (it can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default)

 Format is following : ``"scheme_<mode>" : "GUID" ``